 Easter is a central holiday to the Christian faith, and its celebration is a wonderful time for the church community to come together.
 But sometimes it is easy to overlook the fact that children don't yet understand how all the different parts of Jesus's life, death, and resurrection fit together.
-Celebrating Easter with children without them understanding Good Friday, which comes before it, is like jumping to the triumphant end of a movie without watching everything that leads up to it.
+Celebrating Easter with children without them understanding the meaning of Good Friday, which comes before it, is like jumping to the triumphant end of a movie without watching everything that leads up to it.
 Yet, parents and other caregivers often find it difficult to teach children about something as serious and sad as Good Friday.
 Where does one even start?
 Below are our tips to help you begin this conversation with children.

 Introduce context for the story